What kind of training does Dr. Kwong have?

 At what age should my child see an orthodontist?

-The American Association of Orthodontists recommends scheduling your child’s first orthodontic appointment when they’re seven-years-old.
-Most likely we won’t start braces treatment right away.
+Most likely, we won’t start braces treatment right away.
 Instead, we’ll simply monitor your child’s dental and facial growth and development and let you know when it’s time for treatment.
-However, in cases where phase I treatment may be necessary, addressing issues early will lead to more favorable results and easier treatment as a teen or adult.

 What happens if I delay orthodontic treatment?